microdotblog/indie-microblogging/Part 2/Part 2- Foundation.md

 > SXSW Interactive started today.
 Seems an appropriate time to start a weblog, as if there weren’t enough in the world already.
 Welcome, and enjoy.

 In hindsight, this first post illustrated two things: first, it was actually a microblog post, at only 145 characters and no title; and second, I thought I was _late_ to blogging.
 I thought there might already be too many blogs.
-Now, 20 years later, my blog is older than only a handful of the hundreds that I read regularly.
+Now, 20 years later, my blog is older than all but a handful of the hundreds that I read regularly.

 There weren't enough blogs back in 2002, and there aren't enough now.
 I have no doubt that some of the blogs created today will be important in the years ahead, maybe contributing to a debate on politics, or showcasing new writing or art, or serving as an archive that reflects today's culture.